Negative U.S. bond yields may become reality: PIMCO

 “It is no longer absurd to think that the nominal yield on U.S. Treasury securities could go negative,” Joachim Fels, PIMCO’s global economic adviser, wrote on Wednesday in a blog post.

-The negative rate policy and massive bond purchases by the European Central Bank and Bank of Japan have resulted in about $14 trillion, or 25%, of the total amount of bonds around the world posting negative yields, Fels noted.
+The negative rate policy and massive bond purchases by the European Central Bank and the Bank of Japan have resulted in about $14 trillion, or 25%, of the total amount of bonds around the world posting negative yields, Fels noted.

 (GRAPHIC - Euro zone yields: tmsnrt.rs/2FKutOn)